pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 This manual goes step by step through the processes involved in the PNL’s core image-processing pipeline with .nii.
 The goal of this tutorial is to teach new lab members and students the steps of the semi-automated, standardized processing pipeline seen below.

 **Important notes**

 Before you start this tutorial, here is some helpful advice:
 1. Think before you type.
 2. With great power comes great responsibility.

-And here are some things to keep in mind as you go through this tutorial
+And here are some things to keep in mind as you go through this tutorial:

 * The tab key is your best friend.
 It will autocomplete file names when you are entering them on the command line.
 If you can't complete the name of the file with tab, it probably doesn't exist.
 You can also list all the options for ywhat you have already typed if you press tab twice quickly.
 For example, if you're in your home folder and you typing the command `ls D` and then you hit tab twice, you might see that both `Documents` and `Desktop` appear as options.
 You should always try to hit tab when you're typing paths to files.
 * These characters "<>" indicate something that you enter yourself, such as `<yourusernamehere>`
 * Whenever you're running a script, you can often type `<nameofscript> -h` or `<nameofscript> --help` to get more information about it.